owenstrength/MusicMeet/README.md

-MusicMeet a React Native based app designed to allow you to meet others with a similar music taste
+MusicMeet a React Native based mobile app designed to allow you to meet others with a similar music taste